 A buttery rich Shortbread topped with Homemade Salted Caramel, Nuts and of course a Chocolate Drizzle too!

-I myself have made this several times since it has been posted on here – this however led me to recreate something I once had at where I work – a Salted Caramel Nut Slice.
+I myself have made this several times since it has been posted on here – this, however, led me to recreate something I once had at where I work – a Salted Caramel Nut Slice.
 Holy SMOKES this tastes so good!

-As the cakes are bought in at where I work, I don’t 100% know how they’re made or whats in them – so I wanted to create it where I know what the ingredients are, there are no preservatives – and so I can share this beauty with you all!
+As the cakes are bought in at where I work, I don’t 100% know how they’re made or what’s in them – so I wanted to create it where I know what the ingredients are, there are no preservatives – and so I can share this beauty with you all!

 I know you all love Salted Caramel as my Salted Caramel Chocolate Tart recipe and my Salted Caramel Chocolate Cupcakes recipe are some of the most popular on the blog and I can understand why – they’re so yummy!